 Relax, “window treatments” don’t mean “drapes”.
-And voluminous yardage, fringe, tassels and the like are yours only if you insist.
+Voluminous yardage, fringe, tassels and the like are yours only if you insist.
+And we’ll always have Carol Burnett’s “Went With The Wind” to keep it real.

 Window treatments are anything covering or framing windows, sliders or french doors.
 Period.
 So now that we have that out of the way….if “doing something” with your windows is on your 2020 to-do list, here’s how to get started: